An important factor affecting compilation speed and memory requirements is the

 why certain Haskell constructs lead to quadratic blow-up in the generated ghc

-core code, and how the large-records
+core code, and how the large-records library avoids these

-library provides support for records,
+problems.
+Indeed, the large-records library provides support for records,

 including support for generic programming, with a guarantee that the generated

-core is never more than O(n)
+core is never more than O(n) in the number of record fields.

 The approach described there does however not directly apply to the case of